Welcome to the neighborhood!

 Tree Street Kids, the series

 The Tree Street Kids live on Cherry, Oak, Maple, and Pine … but their 1990s suburban neighborhood isn’t all quiet, tree-lined streets.
-Jack, Ellison, Roger, Ruthie (and Midge!) find adventure in every creek and cul-de-sac—and God’s big love in one small neighborhood.
+Jack, Ellison, Roger, Ruthie (and Midge!) find adventure in every creek and cul-de-sac — and God’s big love in one small neighborhood.

-Book 1, Jack vs. the Tornado
+Jack vs. the Tornado ORDER NOW

-Book 2, The Hunt for Fang
+The Hunt for Fang ORDER NOW

 Jack and his friends learn some survival skills at the church’s summer camp.
 They’ll need them!
 Determined to find Ruthie’s lost cat and protect Jack’s new puppy from Fang, the local wildlife, the kids head deep into the woods.
-Just when they think they’ve cornered the “enemy,” the kids realize someone has gone missing.
+Just when they think they’ve cornered the “enemy,” the kids realize someone else has gone missing.

 Is this “clean” fiction?